filp/whoops/docs/Open Files In An Editor.md

 ```

-You can add PhpStorm support with [PhpStormOpener](https://github.com/pinepain/PhpStormOpener#phpstormopener) (Mac OS X only):
+You can add [IntelliJ Platform](https://github.com/pinepain/PhpStormOpener#phpstormopener) support like this:
 ```php

 $handler->setEditor(